-The Investment Justification must: 1) Be created and submitted in Microsoft Word (\.doc) or text (\.text); 2) Not exceed five (5) single-spaced pages, in 12 point Times New Roman font, with a minimum of 1" margins.
-The eligible EOC is required to adhere to and include the following section headings, page restrictions, character limitations and scoring criteria within the Investment Justification.
-Separate attachments will neither be accepted nor reviewed.
+The Investment Justification must: 1) Be created and submitted in Microsoft Word (.doc) or text (.text); 2) Not exceed five (5) single-spaced pages, in 12 point Times New Roman font, with a minimum of 1" margins.
+The applicant is required to adhere to and include the following section headings, page restrictions, character limitations and selection criteria within the Investment Justification.
+Due to the competitive nature of this program, separate attachments will neither be accepted nor reviewed.
 Additionally, scanned or imaged applications will not be accepted.
-Applications must use the following file naming convention when submitting required documents as part of the FY 2010 EOC: "FY 2010 EOC <State Abbreviation> - <EOC Name>."
+Applications must use the following file naming convention when submitting required documents as part of the FY 2010 NSGP: "FY 2010 NSGP <State Abbreviation><Urban Area><Nonprofit Name>."

-The Investment Justifications should be sent electronically to the SAA no later than 11:59 p.m.
-EST, January 15, 2010, to ensure adequate time for a State review of EOC applications.
-If an extension to the deadline is required, applicants must consult with their respective SAA.
+Applications should be submitted by the nonprofit organization to the SAA/UAWG, in coordination with the local Citizen Corps Council (if they are separate entities), no later than 11:59 p.m.
+EST, February 19, 2010 to ensure adequate time for a State review of nonprofit applications.
+If an extension to the deadline is required, nonprofit organizations must consult with their respective SAA/UAWG.
+The SAA must submit completed applications electronically through www.grants.gov no later than 11:59 p.m.
+EDT, April 19, 2010.
+Late applications will neither be considered nor reviewed.